SESYNC-ci/ci-spring2016/Lessons/sql.md

 We can order the results of our aggregation by a specific column, including the aggregated column.
-Let’s count the number of individuals of each species captured, ordered by the count
+Letâ€™s count the number of individuals of each species captured, ordered by the count

 dbGetQuery(con,